mars-sim/mars-sim/README.md

 ### Prerequisites

-As of r5217 and afterward,
+As of r4945 and afterward,
-* Requires JRE 12 for running mars-sim
-* Requires JDK 12 (or openjdk 12) for compiling binary

-As of r4945,
 * Requires JRE 11 for running mars-sim
 * Requires JDK 11 (or openjdk 11) for compiling binary